Mook-as/stackato-doc/admin/console/index.rst

 page (above).

-For more information on Group limits, see the :ref:`Groups, Users, and Limits <groups>` documentation.
+For more information on Group limits, see the :ref:`Groups, Users, & Limits <admin-groups>` documentation.

 .. _console-applications: